 An interesting phenomenon involving the alteration of fur color in many furbearing female mammals is a result of X-chromosome inactivation.
 In fact, it was the distinctive mottled fur color noted in laboratory mice that was recognized by Mary Lyon, a prominent geneticist, who was the first to appreciate its significance based on her knowledge of allele genes responsible for determining the fur color of many mammals.
-She most astutely recognized that the mottled colored fur was the result of silencing a fur color allele, resulting from X-chromosome inactivation.
+She most astutely recognized that the mottled colored fur was due to silencing a fur color allele, resulting from X-chromosome inactivation.

 The X-chromosome inactivation process occurs during the first 61⁄2 days following fertilization in humans.
 It occurs prior to intrauterine implantation and is complete by approximately the 30-90 cell zygote stage.
 X-chromosome inactivation occurs independently in each cell.
 The selection of whether the paternal X-chromosome or one of the two maternal X-chromosomes will be silenced, is random, and once that is determined in each of the approximately 90 zygote cells, each of their daughter cells will receive the same genome and pass it on.
-The result is a 50-50 chance that each fur producing cell will express the paternal allele and an equal chance, the maternal allele, hence the typical calico cat.
+The result is a 50-50 chance that each fur producing cell will express the paternal allele and an equal chance, the maternal allele, hence the typical tortoiseshell cat.

-B Reinius & C Shi, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons biased expression of long non-coding RNAs in domains that escape Xchromosome inactivation are indicated.
+B Reinius & C Shi, CC BY-SA 3.0 https://creativecommons.org/licenses/by-sa/3.0, via Wikimedia Commons inactivation are indicated.
 The upper arrow (Xi) indicates Xist RNA transcripts (red fluorescent-stained areas) associated with the incompletely inactivated X-chromosome.
-The lower arrow (Xa) indicates the normal X-chromosome with a Xist DNA loci (yellow fluorescent stained).23 (Xist is an RNA transcripter that is essential for X-chromosome inactivation.)
+The lower arrow (Xa) indicates the normal X-chromosome with a Xist DNA loci (yellow fluorescent stained).24 (Xist is an RNA transcripter that is essential for X-chromosome inactivation.)

-B. An experimental demonstration xist
+B. An experimental demonstration Xist

 The above image of a nucleus in a female mouse fibroblast cell is a confocal picture from a combined RNA-DNA FISH experiment for Xist.
-The female-
+The female-biased expression of lncRNAs in domains that escape X-chromosome

-C. Barr Body in Nucleus
+C. Barr Body in nucleus